rocky-linux/documentation/docs/guides/backup/tar.md

     3721884
     ```

-    The output unit of the `wc -c` command is "bytes".
+    The output unit of the `wc -c` command is bytes.

 4. Cut large ".tar.gz" files: